 As a facilitator, if you don’t give people a chance to introduce themselves and find out who is around them, they will generally subvert whatever else you’re trying to point their attention at until you allow this process to occur.
 Consciously design introductions as a feature, and use them as an opportunity to further the overall goals of the interaction.

-Even among groups who already know each other well, this introduction process continues with “checking in” and other good practices for team cohesion.
+Even among groups who already know each other well, this introduction process continues with “checking in” – where everyone has a chance to speak at the beginning of a meeting (often to a question of “what is on top for you”, “how are you”, or “is there anything preventing you from being present”) and other good practices for team cohesion.
 People have a multitude of identities, which change based on the context.
 People answer and re-answer “who am I for this moment” all the time, and that is what allows them to orient around one another.

 People’s expression does not occur in a vaccuum, but in the context of who they are.
 A multi-faceted view of someone’s identity is an essential aspect of interpreting their contributions.